Lock Dimensions (maximum vessel size)

 For Berth dimensions and conversion rates from metres to feet, please click here.

-- Vessel permanently vacating must have obtained clearance during office hours Monday to Friday
+- Vessels permanently vacating must have obtained clearance during office hours Monday to Friday

 - Vessels will be allocated berths and charged based on their length